-A common complaint I hear from men is that they want sex more often, not that they don't find their partner attractive.
-Most men have a higher six drive than their partners.
+The most common complaint I hear from men is that they want sex more often, not that they don't find their partner attractive.
+Most men have a higher sex drive than their partners.
 Men also use sex as a way to cope with stress and negative emotions (although they don't realize this).
 So they're much more focused on just being able to have sex regularly.
-Attractiveness of their partner does come up, but often it's in the form of wanting their partner to put in more effort in how she cares for herself, dresses, etc., more so than physical attributes they wish were different.”
+Attractiveness of their partner does come up, but often it's in the form of wanting their partner to put more effort into how she cares for herself, dresses, etc., more so than physical attributes they wish were different.”

 What Can You Do If You Feel Nervous About Him Seeing Your Body?

-If you are determined that something about you needs to change, like returning to a healthy BMI or toning certain areas, it is okay to have that plan in mind.
-It does not, however, have to put a pause on your intimate life.
+If you’re determined that something about you needs to change, like returning to a healthy BMI or toning certain areas, it’s okay to have that plan in mind.
+It doesn’t, however, have to put a pause on your intimate life.

 Looking for More?
 Check Out These Articles